Special offer

 1. Identify your objectives

 Clearly define the goals and audience for your customer journey map.
-For example, if you want to improve your customer’s online experience, focus on your company’s mobile apps and website SEO.
+For example, to improve the online experience for your web-based business, you might focus on mobile apps and website SEO.
+The map would be for your web and marketing departments.

 2. Create a customer persona

-To create a customer persona, analyze the demographics and age of your most frequent customers.
-If you have a variety of customers who interact with your business, you can create several personas and customer journey maps.
+Analyze the demographics and age of your most frequent customers.
+If you have a variety of customers, you can create several personas and customer journey maps.

 3. Conduct research